Reversal Oil Trading Chart Setups

 Double Bottoms

-This is a reversal oil pattern which forms after an extended downwards crude oil trend.
+This is a reversal oil setup which forms after an extended downwards trend.
 It is made up of 2 consecutive troughs which are roughly equal, with a moderate peak between.

-This formation is considered complete once crude trading price makes second low and then penetrates highest point between the lows, known as the neck line.
-The buy indication from this bottoming out signal occurs when oil market breaks-out the neck line to the upside.
+This formation is considered complete once crude trading price makes second low and then penetrates highest point between the lows, known as the neck-line.
+The buy indication from this bottoming out signal occurs when market breaks-out the neck-line to the upside.

 In Oil, this formation is an early warning signal that the bearish oil trend is about to reverse.
 It's only considered complete/confirmed once the neckline is broken.
-In this formation the neckline is the resistance level for the crude oil price.
+In this formation the neck-line is the resistance level for the price.
 Once this resistance is broken the oil market will move up.

 Summary: